PhD in Physics

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
-A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director approximately seven months before the final oral exam, and no later than the Fall Semester of the student’s fifth year.
+A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director approximately seven months before the final oral exam, and no later than the Fall Semester of the student’s seventh year.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

 Interim Progress Report

 The student must submit an Interim Progress Report to the director of graduate studies by the end of the fourth year.
 This report is a 3–5 page (single spaced, 12-point font) description of the student’s PhD research activities.
 It should include the anticipated research scope, research accomplishments, and time scale for completion of the PhD.
 The report should be prepared in consultation with, and the approval of, all members of the PhD Committee.

 The student is required to give a generally accessible seminar related to his or her dissertation project as part of a Graduate Seminar Series.
 All five members of the PhD Committee must attend the seminar; other faculty and students are encouraged to attend.
 The seminar should be presented shortly after the dissertation prospectus is prepared and no later than six months before the final oral exam.

 Immediately after the seminar, the PhD Committee meets privately with the student to discuss the details of research required for the completion of a satisfactory PhD dissertation.